parix/clutter-interview-rails-current-events/README.md

 Option 1 (Cloud 9):

-1. You will be invited to a cloud9 account, create a new workspace -> clone workspace -> rails-lab
+1. You will be invited to a cloud9 account, create a new workspace -> clone workspace -> rails-lab-current-events
 2. Everything should be already set up and good to go, and you have full access

 Option 2 (clone to your own computer):